bmangesh115/kickstarter_analysis/README.md

 Data analysis of the crowdfunding projects to be successful in its campaigns.

 ### Purpose
-Idendify trends and insights related to project category, subcategory, launch date and goal.
+Identify trends and insights related to project category, subcategory, launch date and goal.
 Focusing on theater category.

 ## Analysis and Challenges
-Data analyzed to identify trends in a success rate of theater category with respect to launch dates and campaing goals.
+Data analyzed to identify trends in a success rate of theater category with respect to launch dates and campaign goals.

 ### Analysis of Outcomes Based on Launch Date